Desbeers/Kodio/README.md

 #### iPad

-- 'NavigationView' sucks even more on iOS; the 3 column layout is pretty buggy...
+- 'NavigationView' sucks even more on iOS; the 3 column layout is pretty terrible...

 #### iPhone